iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 $$

 and by substituting $x :=y$ and $z := x$ in the context of the lemma then, we complete the proof for the lemma.
 This particular lemma is also crucial to the proof of [[Proximal Gradient with Momentum Accelerations]].

+**Remarks**

+This is also stated as Theorem 10.16, In Amir Beck's first order optimization method.

 ---